Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced person in your field I am convinced that I would make the ideal choice for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced person in your field I think I’d be a great fit for this opportunity.

-I thank you for considering my application.
-I am looking forward to receiving your feedback.
+Thank you for considering my application.
+I am looking forward to hearing from you.

 Sincerely,